 Spiderwort.
 Spiderwort is a tuberous plant that will multiply and spread to fill in a space.
 The flowers are generally purple to blue or magenta, and bloom each afternoon through the late summer.
 Cut them back at this time for more blooms.

 Astilbe.
 A great choice for long-lasting blooms in a shady spot is astilbe, also known as false spirea.
-It produces pretty foliage, reminiscent of ferns, as well as feathery flower that may be white, red, or pink.
+It produces pretty foliage, reminiscent of ferns, as well as feathery flowers that may be white, red, or pink.
 These flowers won’t last all summer, but they will bloom from early summer to about the beginning of August.

 Stella d’Oro daylily.
-This is a popular variety of daylily because, unlike most others, it re-blooms.
+This is a popular variety of daylily because unlike most others, it re-blooms.
 The flower stalks are shorter than those of other daylilies, but they will produce pretty golden yellow flowers over and over again.

 Clematis.
 For a climbing flower that blooms all season long, choose clematis.
 This vine produces colorful flowers.
 It likes to be in the sun, but grows best with the roots in the shade.
 Make sure it has something to climb, like a fence.
 There are a number of varieties to choose from, including clematis that specifically bloom in summer.